KahWee - Web Development, AI Tools & Tech Trends

 Access-Control-Allow-Credentials: true

-Key restrictions with credentials: Access-Control-Allow-Origin can't be * when credentials are involved.
-The server must echo back the exact origin from the request and include Access-Control-Allow-Credentials: true.
+With credentials, Access-Control-Allow-Origin can't be *.
+The server must echo back the exact origin and include Access-Control-Allow-Credentials: true.
 If the server returns Access-Control-Allow-Origin: * with withCredentials: true, the browser blocks the request.

 Server configuration

-To support multiple origins with credentials, Apache needs to read the Origin header and echo it back:
+To support multiple origins with credentials, Apache reads the Origin header and echoes it back:

 SetEnvIf Origin "(^|\s)((https?:\/\/)?[\w-]+(\.[\w-]+)*\.?(:\d+)?(\/*)?)"
 AccessControlAllowOrigin=$0